 The majority of films at that time, however, offered a more somber take on the problem of drunkenness.
 A popular documentary imported from Great Britain titled “Manchester Band of Hope” showed an endless procession of protesters united by their stand against alcohol.

 A 1902 Pathé film, “Victims of Alcoholism,” became another popular attraction, as did Siegmund Lubin’s unauthorized 1903 adaptation of “Ten Nights in a Bar Room.”
 That title had been made famous by an 1850s best-seller.
 It would be remade in 1910 by the Edwin Thanhouser Company and then again in 1911 by William Selig.

 D.W.
 Griffith, however, was the only filmmaker to approach the subject from more than one angle.

-Griffith had joined Biograph while reeling from a bitter experience as a playwright.
+Griffith had joined Biograph while on the rebound from his bitter failure as a playwright.
 In 1907 his first full-length play, “A Fool and a Girl,” opened and closed the same week in Washington, D.C.
-He blamed the closure on one unduly moralistic review.
-Theater critic Hector Fuller took him to task for showing young unmarried men and women co-mingling in one of the trendy new “liquor salons,” drinking spirits in broad daylight and bandying about slang phrases.
+He blamed the closure on one unduly moralistic reviewer.
+Theater critic Hector Fuller had taken him to task for showing young unmarried men and women co-mingling in one of the trendy new “liquor salons,” drinking spirits in broad daylight and bandying about slang phrases.

-In Griffith’s view, that one notice ended his career as a playwright.
-He was still brooding over all such self-appointed defenders of “community standards” when he was hired by American Biograph in 1908 to direct its films.
+In Griffith’s view, that one critic ended his dream of being a playwright.
+He was still brooding over the unfair power of such self-appointed defenders of “community standards” when he was hired by American Biograph in 1908 to overtake the direction of its films.